Setting Up Your Hardware with Square for Restaurants

 Once you’ve connected your supported printer, you can create a printer station to start routing categories to separate printers:

-Log in to your Square for Restaurants POS app and tap Account on the bottom of your screen.
+Log in to your Square for Restaurants app and tap Account > Setup Hardware.
+If using Square Register, tap Utilities and Settings on the bottom of your screen.

 Name your printer (for instance ‘Bar Printer’) and select the ticket and receipt types sent to this printer.